 How do I know if I should see a therapist?

 Many people wait to start therapy until their life has become unmanageable.
 But did you know that it’s actually much easier to work on yourself when you’re not in the middle of a crisis?
 Everyone can benefit from therapy and it may be useful for you if the following applies: You wonder what you can do to be the happiest version of yourself; you want to have healthier, more open and honest relationships; you are trying to gain more insight into your thoughts, feelings, and behaviors; you’d like to decrease your need for perfectionism; you want to become more comfortable with feeling sad, angry, anxious, stressed, or frustrated; you want to learn more coping skills to better manage these emotions; you’d like to improve your self-esteem and self-worth; or you are trying to learn to prioritize and be more productive.

-“I use an integrative approach to help women gain the insight and skills needed to strengthen their relationship with themselves and those important to them.”
+“I use an integrative approach to help women and teens gain the insight and skills needed to strengthen their relationship with themselves and those important to them.”